The 20 Best Agranulocytosis Doctors Near Me in Maryland, US

 Offers Telehealth

 Dr. Webster is an Assistant Professor of Oncology at The Johns Hopkins University School of Medicine.
 He is active in the Division of Hematology Malignancies, Leukemia Program at the Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins.
 Dr. Webster has expertise in acute lymphoblastic leukemia (ALL), acute myeloid leukemia (AML), chronic myeloid leukemia (CML) and myelodysplastic syndrome (MDS).
 Dr. Webster received his medical degree from The Stanford University School of Medicine.
 He completed residency training in internal medicine at Johns Hopkins followed by a fellowship in medical oncology.
 He completed the Science of Clinical Investigation curriculum at the Johns Hopkins Bloomberg School of Public health.
 Dr. Webster is a member of the American Society of Hematology, and the American Society of Clinical Oncology.
 Dr. Webster’s research activities consist of designing and conducting clinical trials that test investigational new therapies and approaches in the treatment of acute leukemias (ALL and AML).
 He has specific expertise in the use of maintenance therapies following bone marrow transplantation.
 He has developed novel clinical trials utilizing immunotherapy for the treatment of ALL and the prevention of post-transplant relapse in both ALL and AML.
 He serves as the Principal Investigator for these trials of post-transplant maintenance strategies, as well as the site PI for multi-center trials that are currently being conducted through the Eastern Co-operative Oncology Group (ECOG)-ACRIN and Experimental Therapeutics Clinical Trials Network (ETCTN).
 As the leader of the adult ALL program at Johns Hopkins, he has focused on increasing clinical trial enrollments and improving outcomes in adult ALL.
 Dr. Webster is rated as an Advanced provider by MediFind in the treatment of Agranulocytosis.
-His top areas of expertise are Acute Lymphoblastic Leukemia (ALL), Acute Myeloid Leukemia (AML), Acute Myeloblastic Leukemia without Maturation, Myelodysplastic Syndrome (MDS), and Bone Marrow Aspiration.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Acute Lymphoblastic Leukemia (ALL), Acute Myeloid Leukemia (AML), Acute Myeloblastic Leukemia without Maturation, Leukemia, and Bone Marrow Aspiration.

 Advanced in Agranulocytosis